Automating-GIS-processes/FEC2017-exercise3/README.md

 # Exercise 3: Functions

-In problem 2 you are asked to create a simple tool that converts temperatures from one temperature-type to another.
+In **problem 1** we will practice how to define very simple functions in order to remind ourselves about the basic syntax (input parameters, indentation, return value).
+In **problem 2** you are asked to create a simple tool that converts temperatures from one temperature-type to another.
-After making your changes, you will need to upload these files to GitHub.
+After making your changes, remember to upload the files to GitHub.

 ## Problem 1 - simple functions

 Create a script file my_functions.py and define the following functions in it:

- 1. A function `congrats(name) which takes a string variable `name` as input and prints out "Onnea nimi!" when called.
+ 1. A function `congrats(name)` which takes a string variable `name` as input and prints out "Onnea nimi!" when called.
  Usage should look like this:

  ```Python